-If an applicant or participant believes that any family member has been discriminated against by the PHA or an owner, the family should advise the PHA.
-HUD requires the PHA to make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
-In addition, the PHA is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304].
+If an applicant or participant believes that any family member has been discriminated against by BHA or an owner, the family should advise the BHA.
+HUD requires BHA to make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
+In addition, BHA is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304].

-Upon receipt of a housing discrimination complaint, the PHA is required to:
+Upon receipt of a housing discrimination complaint, BHA is required to:

-- Provide written notice of the complaint to those alleged and inform the complainant that such a notice was made - Investigate the allegations and provide the complainant and those alleged with findings and either a proposed corrective action or an explanation of why corrective action is not warranted - Keep records of all complaints, investigations, notices and corrective actions [Notice PIH 2014-20] PHA Policy
+- Provide written notice of the complaint to those alleged and inform the complainant that such a notice was made - Investigate the allegations and provide the complainant and those alleged with findings and either a proposed corrective action or an explanation of why corrective action is not warranted - Keep records of all complaints, investigations, notices and corrective actions [Notice PIH 2014-20] BHA Policy

-Applicants or participants who believe that they have been subject to unlawful discrimination may notify the PHA either orally or in writing.
+Applicants or participants who believe that they have been subject to unlawful discrimination may notify BHA either orally or in writing.

-Within 10 business days of receiving the complaint, the PHA will provide a written notice to those alleged to have violated the rule.
-The PHA will also send a written notice to the complainant informing them that the notice was sent to those alleged to have violated the rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).
+Within 10 business days of receiving the complaint, BHA will provide a written notice to those alleged to have violated the rule.
+BHA will also send a written notice to the complainant informing them that the notice was sent to those alleged to have violated the rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).

-The PHA will attempt to remedy discrimination complaints made against the PHA and will conduct an investigation into all allegations of discrimination.
+BHA will attempt to remedy discrimination complaints made against BHA and will conduct an investigation into all allegations of discrimination.

-Within 10 business days following the conclusion of the PHA investigation, the PHA will provide the complainant and those alleged to have violated the rule with findings and either a proposed corrective action plan or an explanation of why corrective action is not warranted.
+Within 10 business days following the conclusion of BHA's investigation, BHA will provide the complainant and those alleged to have violated the rule with findings and either a proposed corrective action plan or an explanation of why corrective action is not warranted.

-The PHA will keep a record of all complaints, investigations, notices and corrective actions (See Chapter 16).
+BHA will keep a record of all complaints, investigations, notices and corrective actions (See Chapter 16).